agu3rra/article-tlshandshake/readme.md

 The way asymmetric encryption solves the previous problem comes from the fact that the secret it uses to scramble/encrypt a clear text message is different than the one it uses to unscramble/decrypt it.
 The first dubbed a public key and the second a private key.
 The mechanics of the process go as follows.
 We’ll keep using Caesar and General Maximus for the sake of simplicity:
 1. Caesar signals he wishes to communicate.
 2. Maximus sends a public key, so that Caesar can encrypt a message containing a secret and send it back.
-3. Maximus uses his private key to reveal the secret both him and Caesar will use in all the next message exchanges.
+3. Maximus uses his private key to reveal the secret both him and Caesar will use in all the next message exchanges, for example 4.

-The above process is what a *TLS Handshake is: an exchange of messages that serves the purpose of securely exchanging a secret between 2 parties.*
+The above process is what a *TLS Handshake is: an exchange of messages that serves the purpose of securely exchanging a secret between 2 parties.* If the message is intercepted between steps 2 and 3, the secret (number 4) is still safe since only Maximus holds the private key that reveals it.

 ## The Certificate Authority
 What if the initial handshake message from Caesar had arrived to someone from the enemy army?
 How could he be sure that he was talking to Maximus on the other end?
 Let's assume Maximus could use a Roman empire seal of authenticity that he was sending along with his message and that was impossible for the enemy to forge.
 That seal established a *trust relationship* between Caesar and whoever was on the other end of the line.
 And that is the role of a *Certification Authority (CA): a 3rd party one can trust (the Roman empire's seal emitter) that attests that the public key being used in the handshake process belongs to a specific server (Maximus), so that the party interested in the communication (Caesar) can initiate the secret exchange for futher messages.*